xdrcft8000/Roadmap/README.md

 Usage commands -
-1. Read a map and print information: java RoadMap -i <MapFile>");
+1. Read a map and print information: java RoadMap -i <MapFile>
-2. Read a map and find shortest path between two vertices with charging stations: java RoadMap -s <MapFile> <StartVertexIndex> <EndVertexIndex>");
+2. Read a map and find shortest path between two vertices with charging stations: java RoadMap -s <MapFile> <StartVertexIndex> <EndVertexIndex>

 Two sample map files are provided in the repository.